 At Walden’s Path, child’s progress is documented thoroughly with a focus on how the child is learning, how their learning can be facilitated to ensure their originality, creative thinking, emotional development and social consciousness can blossom during the crucial early childhood years.

-The Atelier Studio is an approach based on participation, interaction with local art, environment and community and active citizenship.
-Interactions and activities involving the child, teacher facilitator and parent are documented at many levels providing ownership and voice to the parents, teachers and the child.
+The Kindergarten program is based on participation, interaction with local art, environment and community.
+Interactions and activities involving the child, teacher-facilitator and parent are documented at many levels providing ownership and voice to the parents, teachers and the child.

 Principles of visual theory and art are applied to age appropriate learning themes to enable knowledge construction for the child.
 Children are allowed to freely explore, investigate, express, share and construct knowledge from their own lived experiences.

-The child is an emotionally and socially relevant individual contributing to construction of their own knowledge
+- The child is an emotionally and socially relevant individual contributing to the construction of their own knowledge

-Children are better prepared to participate and continue in a curriculum with a global perspective eg. IGCSE or IB
+- Children are better prepared to participate and continue in a curriculum with a global perspective.